glouppe/info8010-deep-learning/lecture7.md

 Vaswani et al. (2017) proposed to go one step further: instead of using attention mechanisms (Bahdanau et al., 2014) as a supplement to standard convolutional and recurrent layers, they designed a model, the .bold[transformer], combining only attention layers.

-The transformer was designed for a sequence-to-sequence translation task, but it is currently key to state-of-the-art approaches for most tasks involving sets or sequences.
+The transformer was designed for a sequence-to-sequence translation task, but it is currently the state-of-the-art architecture for most types of data, including sequences, images and graphs.

 .footnote[Credits: Francois Fleuret, [Deep Learning](https://fleuret.org/dlc/), UNIGE/EPFL.]